ycombinator/elastic-tile-game/README.md

 7. The player has 30 seconds to say the question associated with the answer shown on the screen.
 The player can take multiple guesses.

-8. If the player says the correct question (see the ["checking answers" section](#checking-answers) below if you are the host) within the allocated 30 seconds, the host should click anywhere outside the answer box overlay to return to the game board.
+8. If the player says the correct question (see the [_Checking answers_ section](#checking-answers) below if you are the host) within the allocated 30 seconds, the host should click anywhere outside the answer box overlay to return to the game board.
 Add the point level for this answer against the player's name.
 The player can continue their turn.
 Return to step 5.